 - Payment Plans for the Win: Many cruises offer flexible payment plans, making it easier to budget for your dream voyage without feeling the pinch.

 When packing for a transatlantic cruise with children under 10, it’s important to bring items that will keep them comfortable and entertained during the long voyage.
 Here are some suggestions:

-Toiletries: Pack travel-sized toiletries for your child, including toothbrush, toothpaste, shampoo, and soap.
+- Pack a personalized toiletry kit for your child, including toothbrush, toothpaste, shampoo, and soap.

 I like to take those plans a step further and advise to try to keep luggage to carry-on only when traveling internationally.
 Luggage weight limits are less when flying abroad so you won’t be able to carry as much anyway.

 How to Pack: